Skip to content

 Prof. Abazajian is also involved in driving towards strong action on the climate crisis.
-As part of this aim, he serves as a member of the City of Irvine Green Ribbon Environmental Committee, and the Transportation Commission.
-See the 2022 World Scientists’ Warning of a Climate Emergency.
+As part of this aim, he serves as Chair of the City of Irvine Sustainability Commission.
+He formerly served on the City of Irvine Green Ribbon Environmental Committee, and the Transportation Commission.
+See the 2022 World Scientists' Warning of a Climate Emergency.

 Curriculum Vitae (PDF)